What is a Rhinoplasty in Scottsdale?

 It is common for the face to ache.
 Bruising may occur around one or both eyes; bruising is almost certain to occur if the bones are reshaped.
 Bruising around the eyes can take two to three weeks to dissipate.
 An external nasal splint is typically applied and stays in place for seven to fourteen days, depending upon the surgeon.
 An internal silastic splint may be placed on both sides of the nasal septum.
 A nasal drip pad is typically placed to control nasal drainage.
 It is common for the nose to drip bloody discharge for two to four days after the surgery.
 Generally, nasal packing is not used.

 Minimal pain medication is required for this procedure.
 We encourage the patient to perform non-strenuous activity as soon as possible.
 Exercise, aerobics, lifting, or aggressively climbing steps is deferred for four to six weeks after the operation.
 The patient is asked to not blow, sneeze, or sniff through the nose for the first three to four weeks after surgery.
 These actions can potentially distort the reconstructed nasal form or cause bleeding.

 Significant bleeding is not common with this procedure.
 However, bleeding is a potential serious complication that may have to be addressed surgically.
 Significant bleeding occurs less than 1% of the time.
-Here at North Valley Plastic Surgery, our plastic surgeons are trained to manage this remote issue.
+Here at Arizona Facial Plastics, our plastic surgeons are trained to manage this remote issue.
 Infection after surgery is extremely rare.